kavurisriharsha/cse15l-lab-reports/labreport5.md

 ## Reflection

 Personally, I was familiar with most of the topics that were covered in 15L.
 However, I learnt a lot about vim and the github CLI, something I would never touch otherwise as I had VS Code set up to where it interfaces flawlessly with GitHub Desktop and WSL.
+I also loved the lab experience as a whole.
+I found that interacting with peers and helping them out really improved my knowledge in those topics.